 “Vibrating within the 380 to 500 nanometer range, it has the shortest wavelength and highest energy.
 About one-third of all visible light is considered high-energy visible, or “blue,” light.
 Sunlight is the most significant source of blue light.
 Artificial sources of blue light include fluorescent light, compact fluorescent light (CFL) bulbs, LEDs, flat screen LED televisions, computer monitors, smart phones and tablet screens.”

-Blue light is very important to our health at the right times of the day.
+It is very important to our health at the right times of the day.

 Circadian Rhythm